-I know some people think top 10 lists are stupid, but to be honest, I don't give a shit.
+I know some people think top 10 lists are stupid, but to be honest, I don’t really care.

 You see, I did a 2013 top 10 list last January 1st, and not only did I get a lot of positive feedback, it also gave me a chance to sit down, carefully review my year and actually see how much I’ve grown as a photographer.
 For this year’s top 10 I’ve chosen (out of the 77 that went up in 2014) posts that I worked on for personal growth, my love of learning and pure straight up fun.
 I’m also including reflections on what I learned from each project and where I sourced my props.
 I loooooove scouting for props and am often asked where I get my stuff.
 Where applicable, I’ve included lens choice, ISO, shutter speed and f-stop.
 I have not included any photos I’ve shot for clients.